OSVTAC/OSVTAC.github.io/meetings/2019/2019-06-13/minutes.md

 Member Kattouw agreed to prepare the corrected report in time for it to be part of the agenda packet for the next Elections Commission meeting.

-Chair Jerdonek clarified that, at the last meeting when he talked about SCaLE setting up a committee to work on open source at the last meeting, he was referring to Los Angeles County starting a new advisory committee to advise them on open source.
+Chair Jerdonek corrected a statement he had made at the last meeting.
+He had said that SCaLE was going to set up a committee to work on open source, but he meant to say that Los Angeles County is starting a new advisory committee to advise them on open source.

 Chair Jerdonek reported that he had merged Member Kattouw's changes to the recommendations document and the CLA.
 He said links should be added to the CLA on the web site and from every project.
-Member Kattouw offered to propose something next at the next meeting.
+Member Kattouw offered to propose something at the next meeting.

 Chair Jerdonek reported that there would be an agenda item to reappoint the OSVTAC's members at the next Elections Commission meeting.